WWE Women's United States Championship

-The WWE Women's United States Championship is a women's professional wrestling championship created and promoted by the American promotion WWE, defended on the SmackDown brand division.
+The Women's United States Championship is a women's professional wrestling championship created and promoted by the American promotion WWE, defended on the SmackDown brand division.
 It is one of two secondary women's championships on WWE's main roster, along with the WWE Women's Intercontinental Championship on Raw.
-The title was unveiled during SmackDown on November 7, 2024.
-The inaugural champion was Chelsea Green, who is also the current champion in her record-setting second reign.
-She won the title by defeating Giulia on the November 7, 2025, episode of SmackDown.
+Established in November 2024, the inaugural champion was Chelsea Green.
+The current champion is Jacy Jayne, who is in her first reign.
+She won the title by defeating Tiffany Stratton on the August 14, 2026, episode of SmackDown.